Pleasant Hill, California: Public libraries

-The Pleasant Hill Library of the Contra Costa County Library is located in Pleasant Hill.
+The Pleasant Hill Library is part of the Contra Costa County Library system.
 The library system was headquartered in Pleasant Hill before relocating to Martinez in preparation for the construction of a new Pleasant Hill Library.

 Parks and recreation

 Parks in Pleasant Hill are maintained and managed by the Pleasant Hill Recreation & Park District.
 The district is a separate entity from the City of Pleasant Hill.